melezhik/outthentic-dsl/README.md

 ## Code

 Content of check file.
-Should be progam code written on DSL.
+Should be program code written on DSL.

 ## Stdout